rytrix/pwm-rust/README.md

 # Warning

-Version bumps are likely to break serialization, remaking a vault is required on a version bump (use csv export/import)
+Non-minor version bumps are likely to break serialization, remaking a vault is required on a version bump (use csv export/import)